yoshixmk/gagic/README.md

 };
 ```

-Your `pagic.config.ts` will be **deep-merge** to the default config, that is, your `exclude` and `plugins` will be appended to default, not replace it.
+Your `gagic.config.ts` will be **deep-merge** to the default config, that is, your `exclude` and `plugins` will be appended to default, not replace it.

 ### Plugins and themes

 As you see default plugins are set to `['init', 'md', 'tsx', 'script', 'layout', 'write']`.

-We can add the optional plugins by setting the `plugins` in the `pagic.config.ts` file:
+We can add the optional plugins by setting the `plugins` in the `gagic.config.ts` file:

 ```ts
 export default {